Hydrogen-powered ship: Environmental effects

+In 2010, Hjalti Pall Ingolfsson from Icelandic New Energy has commented that ships are fast becoming the biggest source of air pollution in the European Union.
+He estimated that by 2020 emissions of sulfur dioxide and nitrogen oxides from ships will exceed land-based emissions in Europe.
 Hydrogen gas is already widely used in industrial processes and demand for it has increased dramatically over the last fifty years.
 Nearly all hydrogen is produced using fossil fuels.
 Six percent of global natural gas and two percent of coal currently goes to producing hydrogen.
 Hydrogen could be used to power ships with zero emissions from the ship itself, but producing the gas itself is not a low-carbon process if fossil fuels are used to produce it.